mulle-sde/mulle-env/README.md

 #### Add /bin and /usr/bin to your sub-shell PATH

-Use `mulle-env --style none-restrict init` when initalizing your environment.
+Use `mulle-env --style none/restrict init` when initalizing your environment.
 > `mulle-restrict` is the default as it gives access to the **mulle-sde**.

 #### Reinitialize an environment